Masum-Osman/distributed-sharding/Readme.md

-## An approach to make Database Sharding Distributrd.
+## An approach to make Database Sharding Distributed.